Surface concentration of transmission eigenfunctions: Generalized/approximate transmission eigenvalue problem

 Hence, if we let $u_\delta,v_\delta \in H^1(D)$ be defined as follows: \beqn u_\delta = \mathcal{S}^{\kappa Q}_{\partial D} [\phi_\delta] \,,\, \quad v_\delta = \mathcal{S}^{\kappa}_{\partial D} [\varphi_\delta] & \text{ in } D. \eqn Then they approximately satisfy \eqref{eq:trans1} in a sense that \beqn

 \eqn

-\begin{Definition} We call {$\kappa > 0$} a generalised transmission eigenvalue if for such $\kappa$, there exists $(\delta, \phi_\delta)$ with $0\leq \delta \leq \varepsilon$ and $\varepsilon\ll 1$ such that \eqref{almost_eigenpair} holds.
+\begin{Definition} we call {$\kappa > 0$} a generalised transmission eigenvalue { (with respect to $\varepsilon$) } if for such $\kappa$, there exists $(\delta, \phi_\delta)$ with $0\leq \delta \leq \varepsilon$ such that \eqref{almost_eigenpair} holds.
 The pair $(u_\delta,v_\delta)$ defined in \eqref{eq:almost_eigenfunctions} are called the $\varepsilon$-almost transmission eigenfunctions, in a sense that they satisfy \eqref{eq:trans2}.
 For simplicity, they are also referred to as the generalised transmission eigenfunctions.
 We also denote the generalised transmission eigenspace as follows:

 We also refer to the following quantity as the multiplicity of a generalised transmission eigenvalue $\kappa$: \beqn \mathfrak{m}(\kappa,\varepsilon) := \mathrm{dim} \bigcup_{ 0\leq \delta \leq \varepsilon} \left \{ \phi \in L^2(\partial D) \,:\, \left( \mathcal{A}^{\kappa,Q}_{\partial D} -1 + \delta \right) [\phi] = 0 \right \} \,. \eqn \end{Definition}